torchbox/torchbox-constitution/docs/purpose-and-principles.md

 ### 2.2.
 Our vision

-*We\'re setting a new standard for high-impact, responsible business.*
+*We're setting a new standard for high-impact, responsible business.*

 Our vision for the future is built on three pillars: